-Post-Process (Block-wise PTQ / LoRA SFT)¶
+Post-Process (Global PTQ / Block-wise PTQ / LoRA SFT)¶

 - Block-wise PTQ — Minimises intermediate-representation MSE against an FP16 teacher model at Transformer-block granularity.
 No training data labelling required.